-Personal, Social and Emotional development
+- Personal, Social and Emotional development

-Physical development
+- Physical development

-Communication and Language
+- Communication and Language

+The Specific Areas

+- Literacy

+- Mathematics

-The Specific Areas Literacy Mathematics Understanding the World Expressive Arts and Design At Heathcote Primary School we believe that all seven areas are equally important and depend on each other to support a rounded approach to child development.
+- Understanding the World

+- Expressive Arts and Design

+At Heathcote Primary School we believe that all seven areas are equally important and depend on each other to support a rounded approach to child development.
 We aim to deliver all the areas through planned, purposeful play, with a balance of adult-led and child-initiated activities.

 A cycle of themes (2 per term) is followed to ensure continuity, progression and full coverage of the Early Learning Goals.

-A me enu of activities, organised for Foundation Stage children, is set out below: Registration and calendar; visual timetable of activities for the day Discussion / Show and Tell / Circle Time / Philosophy / Carpet Time to discuss activities and review achievements of the day.
-Phonics sessions (10-15 minutes building up to 30mins) Numeracy and Literacy adult-led focused activities Structured Play (role play, self-initiated play, collaborative activities, 'small world', jig-saw, games, etc) Artistic/creative activity Forest School Physical Education sessions building up to 2 a week.
-Whole class music sessions Whole class technology / ICT sessions Free Flow activities both inside and outside.
-Reading activities
+A menu of activities, organised for Foundation Stage children, is set out below:

+- Registration and visual timetable of activities for the day - Maths meeting (daily opportunity to discuss calendar and to practise and consolidate maths skills and topics) - Maths adult led carpet session followed by independent child initiated structured play.
+During this time adults will work with small groups or individuals to practise maths skills introduced during carpet time - Phonics adult led carpet session followed by handwriting conducted in small groups - Book of the week focus sessions and provision (lots of opportunities for art and craft activities, understanding the world activities, independent mark making and role play) - Busy Learning time; time for the children to access independent structured play (role play, self-initiated play, collaborative activities, 'small world', jig-saw, games, outdoor learning etc) - Physical Education session once a week - Whole class music sessions - Whole class technology / ICT sessions - Free Flow activities both inside and outside - Forest School sessions small groups are timetabled a block of sessions throughout the year

 The Early Years staff work together with different sizes of groups sharing expertise and supporting the learning process.
-Teaching Assistants lead many of these activities under the direction of the class teacher, and parents also support small groups and individuals during guided sessions.
+Teaching Assistants lead many of these activities under the direction of the class teacher.